≡ Menu

 Let us go over the macronutrients.

-This kibble has an abundant amount of meat in it which is amazing and much-needed for active dogs.
+This kibble has an abundant amount of meat in it, which is fantastic and much-needed for active dogs.

 Let’s weigh the pros against the cons.